Investigating Trucking Companies

 As your attorney, we will not rest until we get the information trucking companies are legally obligated to reveal after an accident.

 We Know How to Take On Trucking Companies

 Often, trucking companies only have to keep such data for a limited period of time by law.
 That's why it's critical that you contact our law firm immediately after your accident.
 Otherwise, you could miss out on your opportunity to obtain the information needed to build a strong legal case.

 In addition, you only have a limited amount of time to take legal action after an accident.
 This time period is known as the "statute of limitations."
 In Maryland and D.C., the statute of limitations for most accidents causing injury is 3 years; in Virginia, it is only 2 years.
 That might seem like a long time.
 But building a strong legal case often takes much longer than many people realize.

 The longer you wait, the harder it can often be to find the evidence you need to make your case.
+Evidence gets stale and witness memories fade.
 With so much at stake, you cannot afford to wait.
+You need somebody who is proactive and ahead of the curve.
 Contact our law firm and schedule your free case evaluation right away.